 Medicaid Payback Provision

-If a client is eligible for a special needs trust and elects to establish a special needs trust, it is important to keep in mind that the trust must include a Medicaid payback provision.
+If a client qualifies for a special needs trust and elects to establish a special needs trust, it is important to keep in mind that the trust must include a Medicaid payback provision.
 One of the reasons the government allows for special needs trusts is because there’s a Medicaid payback provision.
 Medicaid has a right to be reimbursed for all the medical expenses it has incurred on behalf of the beneficiary of the special needs trust (assuming there are funds left in the trust when the trust is terminated).

 Once Medicaid’s payback provision has been satisfied, then the remaining funds can go to other beneficiaries that the client may want to name.
-But Medicaid is named as the primary residual beneficiary a special needs trust and will receive a reimbursement from the trust when the client passes away or the trust is terminated.
+But Medicaid is named as the primary residual beneficiary of a special needs trust and will receive a reimbursement from the trust when the client passes away or the trust is terminated.

 Special needs trusts are a great solution to help people preserve their Medicaid and SSI benefits.
 Many clients, through a special needs trust, can ensure that their settlement funds can be used for their supplemental needs like clothing, transportation, vacations, and other eligible expenses.